Divinical/Divinical/README.md

-👋 Welcome to ForgeHeart
 I’m Ben.
-Solo founder.
+Dad.
+Founder.
 Survival builder.
 Every repo here exists because nothing else worked when I needed it most.

 ---

-🛠️ Active Projects
+Active Projects

 **Sprynge** *(in testing)*
 Waitlist open for a new help & support platform for creators.